Skip to content

 Instrumental and Vocal Chamber Music

 Weekly concerts at both Seiji Ozawa Hall and the Linde Center for Music and Learning feature instrumental chamber music from the canonic repertoire as well as newer works.
 These are coached by esteemed TMC faculty members as well as players from the Boston Symphony Orchestra and renowned composers and conductors.
 For TMC vocal program events, singers and pianist contribute equally in the creative process.
-All piano Fellows deepen their engagement in vocal chamber music (including voice / piano repertoire) with the guidance of Head of the TMC Vocal Program Dawn Upshaw and the exceptional vocal program faculty.
+All Piano Fellows deepen their engagement in vocal chamber music (including voice / piano repertoire) with the guidance of Head of the TMC Vocal Program Dawn Upshaw and the exceptional vocal program faculty.

 Solo Piano Concert

-In 2025, all piano Fellows will present a full program of work for solo piano in Studio E at the Linde Center for Music and Learning, coached by TMC faculty member Orli Shaham.
+In 2025, all Piano Fellows will present a full program of work for solo piano in Studio E at the Linde Center for Music and Learning, coached by TMC faculty member Orli Shaham.
 Pianists will collaborate with TMC faculty in building the program for this recital and will prepare for the performance with faculty during the summer at Tanglewood.

 Ensembles and Contemporary Music